-SHW108.10.7 Points earned at introductory shows do not count toward World Show qualification or incentive fund payout
+SHW108.10.6 Points earned at introductory shows do not count toward World Show qualification.

-SHW108.10.8 an exhibitor who has placed in the top IO in a class at an AQHA World Show is not eligible to compete at an introductory show in that particular class.
+SHW108.10.7 An exhibitor who has placed in the top 10 in a class at an AQHA World Show is not eligible to compete at an introductory show in that particular class.